NicoBrug/Neural/docs/usage.md

 ```

 \section Sec3 Activation
-An Activation function are use to get the output of node.
+An Activation function is use to get the output of node.
 It is also known as Transfer Function.
+\see Neural::Activation

 \subsection SubActi1 Than

 This function is defined as the ratio between the hyperbolic sine and the cosine functions